 This is an intensive introduction to the science of the mind and cognitive conditioning through mindfulness meditation and mindful movement.
 Opportunities for experiential practice through guided and individual meditations and mindful movement are supported with lectures/discussions throughout each training day.

-Sponsored by Bend Police Department.
+Sponsored by Menlo Park Police Department.

-Co-trained by Richard Goerling and Brian Shiers.
+Co-facilitated by Richard Goerling and Brian Shiers.